dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 | 55              | 1                | Granularity: if set, limit is interpreted as 0x1000 sized chunks, otherwise as bytes |
 | 56              | 8                | Base address bits 31: 4                               |

-For system-type descriptors, it's best to consult the manual, the Intel SDM volume 3A chapter 3.5 has the relevent details.
+For system-type descriptors, it's best to consult the manual, the Intel SDM volume 3A chapter 3.5 has the relevant details.

 The _Selector Type_ is a multibit field, for non-system descriptor types, the MSB (bit 3) is set for code descriptors, and cleared for data descriptors.
 The LSB (bit 0) is a flag for the cpu to communicate to the OS that the descriptor has been accessed in someway, but this feature is mostly abandoned, and should not be used.

 For a data selector, the remaining two bits are: expand-down (bit 2) - causes the limit to grow downwards, instead of up.
 Useful for stack selectors.
 Write-allow (bit 1), allows writing to this region of memory.
 Region is read-only if cleared.

 For a code selector, the remaining bits are: Conforming (bit 2) - a tricky subject to explain.
 Allow user code to run with kernel selectors under certain circumstances, best left cleared.
 Read-allow (bit 1), allows for read-only access to code for accessing constants stored near instructions.
-Otherwise code cannot be read as data, only for instruction fetches.
+Otherwise, code cannot be read as data, only for instruction fetches.

 ## Using the GDT